Goz Beïda: Geography

 Goz Beïda is strategically located in a flat area, surrounded by five mountains and with a vast green zone that sustains rich fauna and flora.
 The town faces difficulties in connecting with other parts of the country, especially during the rainy season.
-The presence of ouaddis (rivers or channels that carry water from one place to another) can cause erosion and the destruction of infrastructure and housing.
+The presence of wadis or ouadis (rivers or channels that carry water from one place to another) can cause erosion and the destruction of infrastructure and housing.
 The most common climate-related disasters in the region are floods and droughts.

 It has a variety of housing types, including both formal (structured and recognized) and informal settlements.
 These informal settlements often face infrastructure problems, such as lack of planning, instability, and security, and may be located in risky areas, such as sandy or rocky terrain (dolomites and sand dunes).
 Living conditions for many are difficult, with a lack of food, drinking water, and basic facilities for education and sanitation.

 The town also serves as a starting point for those wishing to explore the nearby Goz Beïda National Park, an important site for wildlife observation, including zebras, lions, leopards, elephants, wild boars, rhinos, and a wide variety of birds and other animals.[15]
 The park covers approximately 3,000 square kilometers and, although it has been affected by conflicts, poaching, and other atrocities, it remains a refuge for rare and endangered species.